Counting the number of trigonal curves of genus 5 over finite fields

-The results of these computer counts agree with the results in this article.
-The programs are written in the C programming language and the source code is available online together with lists of the results for (\ref{result1}) and the above subresults. \\ The address is: https://github.com/Wennink/countingtrigonalcurves
+for all $6\leq w\leq9$.
+The results of these computer counts agree with the counts in this article.
+The programs are written in the C programming language and the source code is available at github.com/Wennink/countingtrigonalcurves, together with lists of the results for (\ref{result1}) and a comparison with results from this article.